 Author Ben Mears (David Soul) returns to his hometown Salem's Lot in New England to write a book centered around an old house with a dark past.
 He finds out the old spook house is now occupied for the first time in years, by a creepy antiques dealer (James Mason) with a mysterious partner no one has ever seen, named Mr. Barlow.
 The townsfolk begin suffering from nightmares, fatigue, anemia, and strange marks on their necks before finally dropping dead - only to rise from the grave with an insatiable appetite.

 Tobe Hooper directs this Stephen King adaptation and it’s simply a must-see.
 No exceptions Never mind the fact it was actually a two-part TV miniseries, as it is far scarier than some modern-day, theatrically-released horror films.

-Directed by: Tobe Hooper
+- Directed by: Tobe Hooper

+Magic is a psychological horror starring Anthony Hopkins as a magician and ventriloquist.
 After flopping onstage, Corky (Hopkins) makes a comeback with a foul-mouthed dummy named Fats, who has his own agenda.
 Corky’s sanity begins to deteriorate as he loses control of Fats and the bodies start piling up.
 Fats begins to feel threatened when Corky’s reunion with his high school sweetheart threatens their dynamic duo.